 Common Symptoms of Neck Pain

-- Radiating pain into the shoulders or upper back
+- Referred pain into the shoulders or upper back

-- Numbness or tingling into the arms or hands (if nerves are irritated)
+- Numbness or tingling into the arms (when nerves are involved)

 What Patients Commonly Report